 I live in an area that Cox Communications is the only cable company.
 There’s no Verizon FIOS or competing service.
 There’s is always the Dish and DirecTV options.
 The Internet speeds promised by those solutions seem to top out at 15MB/s where Cox has 50MB/s and 100MB/s service.
 The service isn’t good enough to even be called “broadband” by the FCC’s new requirements.

-Cox seems to know that they have me over a barrel... and at the same they don't.
+Cox seems to know that they have me over a barrel… and at the same time they don’t.

 The telephone component has sat in the box in my basement for two years.
 I have Ooma’s “free” service (just pay about $3 in taxes) which I love.